triton-inference-server/server/deploy/gke-marketplace-app/README.md

 ![GKE Marketplace Application UI](ui.png)

+We want to discuss HPA autoscaling metrics users can leverage.
+GPU Power(Percentage of Power) tends to be a reliable metric, especially for larger GPU like V100 and A100.
+GKE currently natively support GPU duty cycle which is GPU utilization in `nvidia-smi`.
+We ask users always profile their model to determine the autoscaling target and metrics.
+The goal of autoscaling should be: 1, meet SLA rrequirement.
+2, give consideration to transient request load, 3, keep GPU as fully utilized as possible

 As the application deployed successfully, get Istio Ingress host and port
 ```
 export INGRESS_HOST=$(kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.status.loadBalancer.ingress[0].ip}')